Developmental Malformations

 Childhood orbital malignancies.
 Childhood orbital tumors often develop rapidly, mimicking inflammatory or infectious processes.

 Orbital rhabdomyosarcoma.
-Orbital rhabdomyosarcoma accounts for 32.1% of all head and neck rhabdomyosarcomas in children (32).
-Patients typically present with rapidly progressive proptosis, ptosis, conjunctival and lid swelling, a palpable mass, and pain.
+Orbital rhabdomyosarcoma accounts for one third of all head and neck rhabdomyosarcomas in children.
+Patients typically present with rapidly progressive proptosis, ptosis, conjunctival and lid swelling, a palpable mass, and periocular pain.
 In older children and adults, the course of the disease may be more gradual.
-There are four types: (1) embryonal, occurring more commonly in childhood and comprising botryoid and spindle cell subtypes; (2) alveolar, occurring at any age and having a poor prognosis; (3) anaplastic (pleomorphic); and (4) mixed (32).
+There are four types: (1) embryonal, occurring more commonly in childhood and comprising botryoid and spindle cell subtypes; (2) alveolar, occurring at any age and having a poor prognosis; (3) anaplastic (pleomorphic); and (4) mixed (18).

 Neuroblastoma.
-Neuroblastoma originates from the sympathetic nervous system at the adrenal medulla and other abdominal sites, or at paraspinal sites, sympathetic nodes, and mediastinum.
-Accounting for 12% to 15% of all childhood cancer (36), it is the most common metastatic orbital malignancy.
-Between 30% and 43% of metastatic neuroblastoma cases land in the orbit (74; 31).
+Neuroblastoma is a tumor of the sympathetic nervous system.
+Accounting for approximately 10% of all childhood cancer, it is the most common metastatic orbital malignancy in children.
+Approximately 30% of metastatic neuroblastoma cases involve the orbit seated within its walls.
 The adrenal gland is usually the primary site, followed by the abdomen and mediastinum.
-Most children with orbital neuroblastoma have periorbital ecchymosis and proptosis.
-The presentation is strikingly similar to that of rhabdomyosarcoma.
-However, neuroblastoma presents at an earlier age, is frequently bilateral, and shows erosive changes on CT that are especially pronounced.
+Most children with orbital neuroblastoma display eyelid ecchymosis and proptosis, a presentation is strikingly similar to that of rhabdomyosarcoma.
+However, neuroblastoma presents at an earlier age, is frequently bilateral, and shows bone erosive changes on CT that are especially pronounced.
 A preexisting diagnosis of neuroblastoma and the presence of multiple lesions help establish the diagnosis.
-Patients diagnosed at a relatively young age may have a better prognosis.
+Diagnosis at a relatively young age is associated with a better prognosis.

-Orbital inflammatory syndrome.
+Idiopathic orbital inflammatory syndrome.
 Untreated idiopathic orbital inflammation may progress to visual loss, diplopia, and rarely to cavernous sinus thrombosis and death.
 Early detection and treatment yield a generally favorable prognosis.
-In the frequently relapsing bilateral variant, fibrosis causes persistently restricted eye movements and proptosis.
-First-line therapy consists of corticosteroids.
-Resolution of manifestations is generally prompt.
-In patients with corticosteroid intolerance or unresponsiveness, radiation therapy may be used, but complications include cataracts, dry eyes, radiation retinopathy, and optic neuropathy.
+After treatment, recurrence may occur in 10% of cases (16).

 Case 1.
 A 72-year-old man complained of puffy eyelids and blurred vision for 2 months.
 He was sent from a general medicine clinic for evaluation of an unresponsive “conjunctivitis” after 1 month of treatment with a topical antihistamine and vasoconstrictor, along with erythromycin ointment.
 Best-corrected visual acuity was 20/70 in the right eye and 20/100 –1 in the left eye.
 There was significantly decreased ocular motility in all directions.
 Hertel exophthalmometer measurements were 25 mm right eye and 26 mm left eye at a base of 110.
 Dilated optic fundus examination showed trace temporal pallor in both optic discs, left eye more than right eye, but no optic disc edema.
 Goldmann visual fields showed bilateral inferior altitudinal defects, left eye greater than right eye.
 CT examination showed diffuse muscle enlargement with severe apical crowding.

-The diagnosis was thyroid-related orbitopathy with compressive optic neuropathy.
+The diagnosis was thyroid eye disease with compressive optic neuropathy.
 He was treated with prednisone 100 mg/day.
 After 1 week of treatment, visual acuity improved to 20/50 in the right eye but decreased to 20/200 –1 in the left eye.
 There was a left relative afferent pupillary defect.
 The visual field was also improved in the right eye but deteriorated in the left eye.

 (A) Visual field testing of the left eye at presentation.
 In the visual field of the left eye, defects include an inferior nasal step and an inferior altitudinal defect to less visible stimuli.
 The right eye shows similar defec...